From: Dresden, Germany

 Visiting the Frauenkirche

-For more information about the church--including its history, reconstruction, religious services, organ recitals, and concerts--visit the Frauenkirche Dresden Web site.
+For more information about the church in English--including its history, reconstruction, religious services, organ recitals, and concerts--visit the Frauenkirche Dresden Web site.

 Back to: Dresden index